rajveer100704/AgentHive/README.md

     Once you provide a valid API key, three specialized AI agents are created:

        HackerNews Researcher: Specializes in getting top stories from HackerNews using the HackerNews API.
        Web Searcher: Searches the web for additional information on topics using DuckDuckGo search.
        Article Reader: Reads and extracts content from article URLs using newspaper4k tools.
        These agents work together as a coordinated team under the HackerNews Team which orchestrates the research process.

     Enter your research query in the provided text input field.
 This could be a topic, keyword, or specific question related to HackerNews stories or users.

     The HackerNews Team follows a structured workflow:

-    First searches HackerNews for relevant stories based on your query Uses the Article Reader to extract detailed content from the story URLs Leverages the Web Searcher to gather additional context and information Finally provides a thoughtful and engaging summary with title, summary, and reference links The generated content is structured as an Article with a title, summary, and reference links for easy review and use.
+      1.First searches HackerNews for relevant stories based on your query 2.Uses the Article Reader to extract detailed content from the story URLs 3.Leverages the Web Searcher to gather additional context and information 4.Finally provides a thoughtful and engaging summary with title, summary, and reference links 5.The generated content is structured as an Article with a title, summary, and reference links for easy review and use.